 Regular health care visits can help improve your overall well-being, but the last thing you want to worry about is how you’ll pay for those services — especially if you’re injured or not feeling well.
 Cost management tools may help simplify this process, provide guidance on choosing a provider and may help to eliminate the guesswork of out-of-pocket expenses.

-Some benefit options may include preloaded debit cards, helping minimize out-of-pocket costs while helping to encourage more regular health visits.
-For example, UnitedHealthcare is offering select members Care Cash, which may help streamline paying for primary care, urgent care, virtual visits and out-patient behavioral health visits, when eligible members choose from the program’s eligible preferred provider network.
+Some health plan options may include preloaded debit cards, helping minimize out-of-pocket costs while helping to encourage more regular health visits.
+Care Cash, which is available to select UnitedHealthcare members, helps pay for primary care, urgent care, virtual visits and out-patient behavioral health visits.
+The card can be used toward these services as long as the member stays within the program’s eligible preferred provider network.
 Through regular engagement with these preferred providers, who have been identified as offering lower-cost, quality care, it may help keep the member healthier and help keep costs in check.